YKonyalicetin/SQLProject/README.md

 # SQLProject
-This repository contains the creation of a Database for university administration
+This repository contains the creation of a Database for the administration of a fictional university.